erdinc09/marked/README.md

 It is used in [MarkdownEditView](https://github.com/erdinc09/MarkdownEditView).
 I added line number data all tokens in order to sync the editor and preview.
-Code blocks now can not be synced line by line now, I plan to emulate it.
-Almost all previous tests are broken...
+Code block syncing must be emulated by client as [MarkdownEditView/index_template.html](https://github.com/erdinc09/MarkdownEditView/blob/editorsynch/resources/index_template.html).

 __Original README:__
 ---------------